Vonage/vbc-developer/_use_cases/en/call-logs-to-external-datasource.md

 Then, drag the `End` parameter to the Columns section.
 Next, right click on the `End` parameter and change to `Day`.
 Then, drag the `Count` parameter under the `Measured Names` section to the row section.
 You should then see a line chart for the number of calls by day.

 As our CRON job runs everyday, our Tableau dashboard will update itself with the new call logs.
-Just remember to save the JSON in the same location as where you originally added the datasource for Tableau
+Dont forget to save the JSON in the same location as where you originally added the datasource for Tableau

 ## Conclusion
 In this example, we have seen how to create a function that returns a list of calls logs for a given day.
 Pushing this data is a dashboard like Tableu will be able to help your team analyze your call traffic.
-Our dashboard just shows the number of calls every day, but you can customize it to shown number of inbound / outbound calls, average cost per day, average length of calls, and much more.
+Our dashboard only shows the number of calls every day, but you can customize it to shown number of inbound / outbound calls, average cost per day, average length of calls, and much more.